2009 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2009 - Present

-History of the 2009 Presidential Dollar
+History of the 2009 Presidential Dollar Value Program

-The most significant historical importance of the 2009 Presidential Dollar coins lies in a major design change.
-Following the Consolidated Appropriations Act of 2008, passed in December 2007, Congress mandated that the inscription “In God We Trust” be moved from the edge of the coin to either the obverse or reverse.
-This change was implemented beginning in 2009, with “In God We Trust” relocated to the obverse, positioned at the lower left of the presidential portrait.
+The most historically significant aspect of the 2009 series was a mandated design change.
+Following the Consolidated Appropriations Act of 2008, passed by Congress in December 2007, the inscription “IN GOD WE TRUST” was required to move from the edge of the coin to the obverse face.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money

-Is your 2009 Presidential Dollar rare?
+Is Your 2009 Presidential Dollar Value Rare?

 10